Keyboard shortcuts

 String Constants (No Allocation Needed!)

 String literals are constants, not heap allocations.
-They live in the binary's data section, just like in C.
+They live in the binary’s data section, the same way string constants work in C.

 #![allow(unused)]